FauthD/amlogic-u-boot-scripts/README.md

 ### resolution.ini
 This is an optional file and will only be imported by cfgload if it exists.

+## Kernel format
+CE uses an Android image format that also contains the initrd in the same file.
+See below for more details.

 ## Caution: Running CoreElec will prevent to install Armbian.
 You can read a reflash of the NAND with the original image is required to fix this.
 Fortunately it is easier than that.
 Just delete the variable "BootFromSD".